 Affiliate marketing is one of the most known (and most lucrative) ways to earn money online.

-However, not every blogger is able to generate a good income from affiliate commissions.
+However, not every blogger can generate a good income from affiliate commissions.

-I tell you more, with more than 1 billion websites out there (source “internet live stats“), many will not even be able to generate a single sale.
+I tell you more, with almost 2 billion websites out there (source “internet live stats“), many will not even be able to generate a single sale.

-But let’s look at the glass half full.
+But let’s look at the glass as half full.

 Indeed, many bloggers have taken affiliate marketing a step further and have devoted their entire professional lives to working online.

 I’m sure it’s the dream of many of you.